Traveling as you age can improve your mental, emotional, and physical health.

 Staying healthy while traveling

 If you take medications, be sure you have them with you when you travel, as well as any prescription information in case you need a refill.
 If you are flying, keep medications in your carry on so they don’t get lost.
-And if you are planning to travel out of the country, be sure to visit your doctor for any necessary vaccines.
+If you are planning to travel out of the country, be sure to visit your doctor for any necessary vaccines.

 When traveling abroad, AARP recommends making sure that your insurance will cover you if you have any sudden health problems or emergencies.
 If it does not, you may want to buy a supplemental health insurance policy that is intended for travel.

 If you need help managing bags or have a limited range of movement, you may be able to request assistance getting to and from airports and at many hotels.
 You can also ask to have a wheelchair waiting for you if you are worried about moving through a busy airport.
-Remember, it’s better to stay safe and ask for help than risk a fall or other injury.
+It’s better to stay safe and ask for help than risk a fall or other injury.

 Janet O’Dell, RN